sharon-ho/sharon-ho/README.md

 From design to implementation, I love being involved in all parts of the software development process.

 Open to all learning and internship opportunities.
-Check out my CV [here](https://github.com/sharon-ho/sharon-ho/blob/main/Sharon%20Ho%20Resume.pdf)!

 ### 👩‍💻 I recently worked on